vercel/next.js/docs/advanced-features/open-telemetry.md

 As applications become more complex, it becomes increasingly difficult to identify and diagnose issues that may arise.
 By leveraging observability tools, such as logging and metrics, developers can gain insights into their application's behavior and identify areas for optimization.
 With observability, developers can proactively address issues before they become major problems and provide a better user experience.
 Therefore, it is highly recommended to use observability in your Next.js applications to improve performance, optimize resources, and enhance user experience.

-We will use terms like _Span_, _Trace_ or _Exporter_ throughout this doc, all of them can be found in [Observability Primer](https://opentelemetry.io/docs/concepts/observability-primer/).
+We will use terms like _Span_, _Trace_ or _Exporter_ throughout this doc, all of which can be found in [the OpenTelemetry Observability Primer](https://opentelemetry.io/docs/concepts/observability-primer/).

 > **Note:** We currently support observability bindings only in serverless functions.
 > We don't provide any for `edge` or client side code.